 - It isn't readily retrievable.

 - Releasing it could negatively affect the requestor's mental health.

-- · Releasing it could put someone else in danger.
+- Releasing it could put someone else in danger.

 - Releasing it would breach someone else's privacy.

-- It was provided in confidence.

 - You don't have it.

 - The request is trivial.

 - The request is vexatious.